jgori-ouistiti/CoopIHC/docs/index.rst

 *CoopIHC*, pronounced 'kopik', is a Python module that provides a common basis for describing **computational Human Computer Interaction (HCI)** contexts, mostly targeted at expressing models of users and intelligent assistants.

-1. It provides a common conceptual and practical reference, which facilitates reusing and extending other researcher's work.
+1. It provides a common conceptual and practical reference, which facilitates reusing and helps extending other researcher's work.
 Some examples that use *CoopIHC* can be found in the `CoopIHC-Zoo <https://jgori-ouistiti.github.io/CoopIHC-zoo/>`_.
-These full examples, or parts thereof, can be re-used seemlessly by any user of *CoopIHC*.
+These full examples, or parts thereof, can be re-used easily by a *CoopIHC* user.
-2. It can help design intelligent assistants by translating an interactive context into a problem that can be solved (via other methods).
-For example, you can wrap a CoopIHC ``Bundle`` into an environment that is compatible with `gym <https://gym.openai.com/>`_ and use off-the-shelf Deep Reinforcement Learning algorithms to train a policy for an intelligent assistant.
+2. It can help design intelligent assistants.
+For example, you can wrap a CoopIHC :py:mod:`Bundle <../coopihc.bundle>` into an environment that is compatible with `gym <https://gym.openai.com/>`_ and use off-the-shelf Deep Reinforcement Learning algorithms to train a policy for an intelligent assistant.